2014 Delegates at their orientation in Los Angeles

 The Japanese Ministry of Foreign Affairs (MOFA), represented in the U.S. by the Embassy of Japan in Washington, DC and 17 consulate general offices, sponsors the program.
 The U.S.-Japan Council administers and assists with implementation of the program.
 JALD began in 2000 and 163 delegates have participated to date.

-This year’s delegation will travel to Japan from March 7 – 15, 2014, and will visit Fukuoka in the Kyushu region, an economically and culturally dynamic prefecture where many Japanese Americans have their ancestral roots.
-They will also participate in a symposium sponsored by the Japan Foundation Center for Global Partnership and the U.S.-Japan Council.
-In Tokyo the delegates typically meet with the Prime Minister, Foreign Minister and top business executives, among others.
+The delegation traveled to Japan from March 7 – 15, 2014, and visited Fukuoka in the Kyushu region, an economically and culturally dynamic prefecture where many Japanese Americans (including two of the 2014 delegates) have their ancestral roots.
+They met with Governor Hiroshi Ogawa, and discussed how ties between Fukuoka and states and cities in the United States can contribute to opportunities for new business, government and community collaborations.
+The delegates also participated in a seminar co-sponsored by the Japan Foundation Center for Global Partnership and the U.S.-Japan Council, and met with members of the Fukuoka Prefectural Assembly.
+They then traveled to Tokyo to meet with senior leaders in the business and government sectors including Prime Minister Shinzo Abe.
+Click here for the press release.

 The 2014 delegation is composed of senior leaders from the new technology, clean energy, entrepreneurial and local, state or regional government sectors, including appointed and elected officials.
 They are: